Abdullah12has/linux_installation_doc/README.md

  1. `cd /etc/postgresql/14/main/ `
  2. `nano postgresql.conf` and change `#listen_addresses = 'localhost'` to  `listen_addresses = '*'` so that it doesnt block traffic from other server
  3. Go to the `pg_hba.conf` file and change `host    all             all             127.0.0.1/32 ` to `host    all             all             0.0.0.0/0` so that it gives access to the remote server.
- 4. Allow firewall acces by using `sudo ufw allow 5432/tcp` which will stop the firewall from dropping the packets on port 5432 which is used by posgres.
+ 4. Allow firewall acces by using `sudo ufw allow 5432/tcp` which will stop the firewall from dropping the packets on port 5432 which is used by posgres (right now firewall is disabled).
  5. `systemctl restart postgresql` to restart the service
  6. `psql -h 139.179.211.162 -d admin -U projectData` to access the Database from another machine.
 I also used TablePlus to connect to the db and it connected.